Kmeakin/walrus-report/src/40-evalution.md

 Since the `+` operator can be applied to either `Int`s, `Float`s and `String`s,
-and none of the variables are annotated with a type, we do not have enough information to determine a unique type for `x` and `y` (the system of equality constraints is said to be *underconstrained*).
-This leads to a cascade of further type inference error messages, as now the type of the function body and all its subexpressions cannot be inferred, and each subexpression emits a new error message.
+and none of the variables are annotated with a type, we do not have enough information to determine a unique type for `x` and `y` (the system of equality constraints is said to be *under-constrained*).
+This leads to a cascade of further type inference error messages, as now the type of the function body and all its sub-expressions cannot be inferred, and each sub-expression emits a new error message.
 Therefore, while idealy this program should result in just 3 error messages (could not infer type of `x`, could not infer type of `y`, could not infer return type of `add`), in reality 11 error messages are produced - too